 Those who live in urban areas are often more socially aware than their rural counterparts.
 In urban areas, the diversity is higher.
 Through interactions with more diverse people, urban residents tend to learn much which those in rural areas do not.
 Furthermore, parents who would like their children to have a higher standard of education and early exposure to several basic life skills would prefer raise them in urban areas.

-There is a belief that the cost of living in urban is higher than the cost of living in rural areas because of the costs of rent and food.
-However, the cost of living is not necessarily higher because of the relatively higher income level of urban residents when compared to those of rural areas.
-Therefore, the living standards in the urban areas are generally higher than those of rural areas because people are able to access necessary basic needs and other vital services such as health and roads more easily.
-Quality of life can be measured by how easy it is to access essential amenities such as education and health facilities.
-It is much easier to access such amenities in urban areas than it is in rural areas.
+There is a belief that the cost of living in urban is higher than the cost of living in rural areas due to the costs of rent and food.
+However, the cost of living is not necessarily higher because of the relatively higher income level of urban residents.

-Reasons Why People Move to Urban Areas in Indonesia
+Reasons Why People Move to Have Urban Life in Indonesia